vatstack/docs/quotes.md

 | `ip_address` <small>optional</small> | IP address to geolocate the VAT rate for.
 If neither IP address nor `country_code` is provided, it will be automatically determined from the request. |
 | `validation` <small>optional</small> | Unique identifier of a [validation object](https://vatstack.com/docs/validations).
 This is useful if you let your customer enter a VAT number beforehand.
 Its `valid` value can affect `vat.amount`, `vat.rate` and `amount_total` when zero-rating. |
 | `vat.inclusive` <small>optional</small> | Boolean for whether the resulting VAT amount should be calculated inclusive or exclusive of VAT.
 Defaults to `false`.
 All other `vat` fields will be hydrated for you. |

+Note that `vat` should be sent as object with nested fields.

 ### Response